-FDA approves new type of flu vaccineJanuary 17th, 2013 in Medications
+FDA approves new type of flu vaccineJanuary 17, 2013 in Medicine & Health / Medications

 (HealthDay)—The U.S. Food and Drug Administration has approved a novel type of flu vaccine, the agency announced Wednesday.

 Flublok, as the vaccine is called, does not use the traditional method of the influenza virus or eggs in its production.
 Instead, it is made using an "insect virus (baculovirus) expression system and recombinant DNA technology," the FDA said in a news release.
 This will allow vaccine maker Protein Sciences Corp., of Meriden, Conn., to produce Flublok in large quantities, the agency added.

 The vaccine is approved for use in those aged 18 to 49.

 "This approval represents a technological advance in the manufacturing of an influenza vaccine," said Dr. Karen Midthun, director of the FDA's Center for Biologics Evaluation and Research.
 "The new technology offers the potential for faster start-up of the vaccine manufacturing process in the event of a pandemic, because it is not dependent on an egg supply or on availability of the influenza virus."